SurrealPartisan/shiofaioth/README.md

   * Example 3 ("to have"): "*Deic haus* soe-ecoi-duei ei puero duos.", "The house has two doors."
 (It is typical but not necessary to put the possessor to the beginning of the sentence.)
 * **Accusative**: Used for the direct object and with postpositions "four" ("for", "because of") and "koaxein" ("against" in the non-physical sense).
   * Example 1 (direct object): "Hai toroic xae-baisen-xoai *hain poulaisifa*.", "a tortoise bites a cop (defiantly)".
-  * Example 2 (with a postposition): "Mie xae-doia-paoi xien dain dienio-four.", "I (have to) do it for the child(ren)."
+  * Example 2 (with a postposition): "Mie xae-doia-paoi xien *dain dienio-four*.", "I (have to) do it for the child(ren)."
 * **Dative**: Used for the indirect object, and for class 2 possession either in adjectival form with the postposition "ka" or independently without it.
 Similarly to the genitive, a "to have" construction is possible.
+Also used with the postoposition "oebaut" ("about")
   * Example 1 (indirect object): "Sie rue-ausoa-fioi naiet *uim poulitaikifa*!", "Don't believe a politician!"
   * Example 2 (indirect object together with a direct object): "Mie xae-xiefen-duei hein boun *duim koira*.", "I give a bone to the dog."
   * Example 3 (adjectival possession): "hai siaruc-bei-moer *haim paurein-ka*", "a brother of a parent" ("an uncle")
   * Example 4 ("to have"): "*Duim suroitifa* soe-ecoi-duei ai amio kaunis.", "The builder has a beautiful friend."
+  * Example 5 (with a postoposition): "Mie xae-hioir-duei *daim haferia-oebaut*.", "I heard about the accident."
 * **Locative, lative and separative**: Locative is used to indicate existing in a location or state, lative moving to a location or state and separative moving from a location or state.
 They are used either independently (very often, even when a suitable postposition exists) or with one of the many postpositions as found in the table below.
   * Example 1 (independent): "Mie xae-ecoi-duei *dail haim*.", "I am home."
   * Example 2 (with postposition): "Mie xae-ecoi-xoai hui pietifa-naiet *duix fuosi fieme sait*.", "I have been sober since last year."